 |#5.
 Quantum Buzz-Away Repel|

-The number of illnesses carried by ticks and mosquitos seems to be rising every year, with Lyme, Zika, Malaria, Powassan, and other funky names pervading the news and making parents anxious about protecting their babies and kids with the safest and most effective bug sprays available.
+The number of illnesses carried by ticks and mosquitoes seems to be rising every year, with Eastern Equine Encephalitis (EEE), Lyme, Zika, Malaria, Powassan, and other funky names pervading the news and making parents anxious about protecting their babies and kids with the safest and most effective bug sprays available.
 But how do you go about finding the best when there are over 15,000 bug repellent options on Amazon alone, ranging in ingredients, method of application, effectiveness, safety, and longevity.
 And which ones work best against the insects you're most worried about?
 What if you're more worried about mosquitoes than ticks, or vice-versa?
 Does that change what you should use?
 Well, we did the research and testing for you!
 For more details on what makes for a safe and effective mosquito repellent, scroll down past the reviews.

 In pulling together our list of the best mosquito repellents for babies, kids, and adults, we primarily considered the safety and efficacy of product ingredients.
 We also considered the smells, greasiness, and ease of application.